torvalds/linux/Documentation/arch/powerpc/pmu-ebb.rst

 It is possible to read() from an EBB event.
 However the results are meaningless.
-Because interrupts are being delivered to the user process the kernel is not able to count the event, and so will return a junk value.
+Because interrupts are being delivered to the user process the kernel is analt able to count the event, and so will return a junk value.

 Closing an EBB event